 - 1. Define burnout and its relationship to job dissatisfaction and stress. - 2.
-Identify the work environment and personal risk factors for burnout. - 3.
-Recognize the most common physical, psychologic, and interpersonal/social signs and symptoms of stress and burnout. - 4.
-Describe tools to measure burnout. - 5.
-Discuss the prevalence of burnout among nurses. - 6.
-Explain the primary sources of work-related stress, job dissatisfaction, and burnout among nurses. - 7.
-Describe the personal and professional consequences of nursing burnout and the nursing shortage. - 8.
-Implement personal strategies to manage stress and prevent burnout. - 9.
-Identify strategies that institutions/ organizations should implement to help prevent job dissatisfaction and burnout.
+Describe the developmental stages of burnout. - 3.
+Identify work environment and personal risk factors for burnout. - 4.
+Describe the personal and professional consequences of nursing burnout and the nursing shortage. - 5.
+Describe tools available to assess for and identify burnout. - 6.
+Identify strategies for individuals and institutions/organizations to help prevent and cope with burnout.